isomerpages/moe-fuhuasec/_our-curriculum/Academic Curriculum/Science.md

 **Key Programmes**

 **1\.INSPIRE**

-INSPIRE allows students to achieve multiple spires of excellence in the area of Science.
+<br>INSPIRE allows students to achieve multiple spires of excellence in the area of Science.
 The programme aims to:

 * further develop the skills and abilities of students talented in science by providing an environment where students can work with peers who share similar aspirations;